Maharashtra: Highest FDI inflow between 2000-17

 "Magnetic Maharashtra"- Maharashtra Global Investment Summit: Convergence 2018, February 18-20 | Mumbai

-Maharashtra Global Investment Summit will be a one-of-a kind gathering of the best the State has to offer in automobiles/ auto components, defence, food processing, IT/ITes, electronics, heavy engineering and pharmaceuticals.
+Maharashtra Global Investment Summit was one-of-a kind gathering of the best the state has to offer in automobile/ auto-components, defence, food processing, IT/ITes, electronics, heavy engineering, pharmaceuticals and other key sectors.

 Details on the Global Investment Summit in Maharashtra can be accessed at Magnetic Maharashtra